 - Other areas of interest are available throughout the St. Louis area and may be explored at the resident's request.

 Residents will enroll in a formal teaching workshop series, Resident Education Academy (REA), conducted primarily during the fall semester exclusively for residents at the St. Louis College of Pharmacy.
-The resident will complete a residency project suitable for publication.
-Library services, computer resources, audiovisual support, travel funds and full benefits are provided.
+The resident will also complete a residency longitudinal research project suitable for publication, along with a formal seminar presentation during the fall.
 Attendance at local, regional and national professional meetings is encouraged.